Sightings to report?

 Bird News from Kim Woo Soo

-17 January: Pohang in East Sea
+Pohang in East Sea, January 17

 Several Harlequin Ducks and 1 Arctic Diver.

-Bird News from CHOI Jong Soo
+Bird News from Choi Jong Soo

 Female Red-crested Pochard, Joonam.

-Photo © CHOI Jong Soo.
+Photo © Choi Jong Soo.

-Bird News from Tim ALLISON
+Bird News from Tim Allison

 Went to Suraksan in NE Seoul this morning, hoping for Pallas' Rosefinch and Solitary Snipe.
 The mid-sized stream, which runs quickly in the summer, was frozen solid with people walking on it.
 No snipe.